JosepMariaVila/ForwarderAmountParameterSystem/README.md

 |12|address10 translated to AccountID|
 |13|amount10 a number-part from 1 to 10 in hex|

-To add an account and the desired amount we must create an Invoke transaction from the hook account and add the following Hook parameters and values:
+To add an account in the hook we must create an Invoke transaction from the hook account and add the following Hook parameters and values:

 NU1 with a position we want between 00 to 13
 ADD with the AccountID